 Most definitely not.
 Sometimes, things may get even harder.
 My husband was in the depths of depression and anxiety for 40 days.
 Looking back, I view those 40 days as some of my hardest and yet strongest spiritual days.
 I prayed every day for our marriage, and even when it was hard, I could see God drawing us closer to Him and closer to each other.

 Sweet friend, today I want to encourage you.
 Seek time to pray for your marriage, in the good and in the hard seasons.
-I know some of you may be reading this with tears pouring out of your eyes and some of you may reading this numb, not believing that prayer could change anything.
-Can I challenge you today to give it a chance.
+I know some of you may be reading this with tears pouring out of your eyes and some of you may read this numb, not believing that prayer could change anything.
+Can I challenge you today to give it a chance?
 What do you have to lose?
 I cannot promise you that your marriage will instantly be healed.
 God can and does restore what is broken.
-He can restore your marriage, but if He does not, He can restores your broken heart and fill you with a joy and peace that surpasses anything else.
+He can restore your marriage, but if He does not, He can restore your broken heart and fill you with joy and peace that surpasses anything else.

 Looking for more marriage encouragement?
 You may enjoy 5 Lies About Marriage